corsa-center/corsa-center.github.io/docs/index.md

     - Meetings will be recorded and posted on youtube, with links to them from a part of the CORSA website.
     - Meetings will be announced via the CORSA email list and the CASS #general and #wg-foundations slack channels

-- **Sustainability Scorecards:** A framework for assisting resource software projects to understand and improve their sustainability.
+- **Software Sustainability Metrics:** Curating and developing metrics that enable software projects to better understand and improve their sustainability.
+As part of this we are planning to develop a software sustainability metrics framework and a set of tools that will enable projects to collect and analyze metrics specific to their software.

 # Benefits for Projects
 - Comprehensive support for sustainable research software development